ArctosDB/documentation-wiki/_documentation/loans.markdown

 ## Loan Number

-A Loan “number” is a string identifying the loan.
+A Loan "number" is a string identifying the loan.
 The format usually follows local tradition (*e.g.*, YYYY:nnn:Collection) but is uncontrolled.